Chapter 6: Poverty Sticks

 Footnote: Social Isolation

-The poverty, to which state welfare subjects the unemployed, isolates us from the very society to which we are accused of not contributing.
-The resulting deprivation of social contact erodes our social skills.
+The poverty, to which State welfare subjects us, isolates us from the very society to which we are accused of not contributing.
+Our resulting deprivation of social contact erodes our social skills.
 This drains our confidence, reinforcing the economic latch that locks us into poverty.